Senex Energy: Operations

-Gas exploration

-Senex is one of a handful of exploration companies seeking to develop a commercial scale unconventional gas resource in the South Australian Cooper Basin.
-Senex has not partnered with a multinational energy company to share the cost of its gas exploration programs.

 History

 Senex was listed on the ASX in August 1984 as Victoria Petroleum N.L.
 At that time, the company was based in Perth and headed by Founding Managing Director John Kopcheff, who retired from the Board in September 2010.

 In June 2010, the company announced the appointment of Ian Davies as Managing Director and advised that the business would relocate its head office to Brisbane.
 Later in the year, the business announced "aggressive development programs" for its oil and gas acreage in the Cooper and Surat Basins, further leadership appointments and obtained shareholder approval to amend the company's status and constitution.

 On 14 February 2011, the company officially changed its name to Senex Energy Limited and adopted the ASX ticker code "SXY".
 One week later, the company announced a merger with fellow Cooper Basin oil producer Stuart Petroleum.

 Senex was admitted to the ASX/S&P 200 index in April 2012.
 In March 2013, the ASX amended the company's classification to a Mining Producing Entity, for reporting purposes.